Art History and Archaeology

 Summer Courses

 Summer courses at Columbia are offered through the School of Professional Studies.
-Courses taken in a Summer Term may be used toward requirements for the major, minor, or concentration only as articulated in the Department of Art History and Archaeology guidelines or by permission of the Director of Undergraduate Studies.
-Please refer to the Undergraduate Field Distribution Chart, linked from this page, to confirm which Summer Term courses may count toward the major or minor/concentration requirements: https://arthistory.columbia.edu/content/major-requirements
+Courses taken in a Summer Term may be used toward requirements for the major, minor, or concentration only as articulated in the Department of Art History and Archaeology guidelines or by permission of the DUS.
+Please refer to the Undergraduate Field Distribution Chart, linked from this page, to confirm which Summer Term courses may count toward the major, minor, or concentration requirements: https://arthistory.columbia.edu/content/major-requirements

 More general policies about Summer coursework can be found in the Academic Regulations section of this Bulletin.